santi1s/Big-Data/Big-Data/Non%2DTechnical-Administrative-Processes/Working-From-Home.md

 ****NEW****
 **Set up your personal mobile device to work with Teams and Outlook**
 As we prepare for different scenarios we should be able to use your mobile a backup if you lose Internet you'll want to be able to still use Outlook and Teams.
-1. Phone Authentication and Phone Authentication working on your personal mobile device.
+1. Phone Authentication and secure working on your personal mobile device.
-- ie. get 2-factor working on your phone (you might already have the 2-factor app for logging into your laptop) Here's a great page on setting these up via remote access: https://microsoft.sharepoint.com/sites/Network_Connectivity/SitePages/RemoteAccess/Phone-Authentication.aspx?web=1
+- ie. get 2-factor working on your phone (you might already have the 2-factor app for logging into your laptop) Here's a great page on setting these up via remote access: https://microsoft.sharepoint.com/sites/Network_Connectivity/SitePages/RemoteAccess/Phone-Authentication.aspx?web=1 follow the steps, download the apps and your good to go.

 ## FAQ's / Pro Tips: